 2. Import the list of backlinks from GWT to Monitor Backlinks.
 It will help you filter your links by their value and importance.
 If you don’t have an account yet, you can register one now.
 We recommend you to connect your account with Google Analytics, to get better insights and alerts for your links.

 Please note that it may take a few minutes or hours to gather all the metrics for your data.
-To view all your websites links, click on ‘backlinks’ from the top menu.
+To view all your websites links, click on ‘Your Links’ from the main menu.

 3. By browsing through your backlinks you will have to check if you have links that are not related to your website.
 For instance, if you have a cooking blog, backlinks coming from gambling or adult websites, can be a serious threat to your rankings.
 This is the perfect example of backlinks that you should disavow immediately.

 4. Next, you can use the top filters of Monitor Backlinks.
-From the upper top right side, click on backlinks that Google considers.
-These are the links that are dofollow, and are passing PageRank to Google.
+From the top of your dashboard, click on links that Google considers.
+These are the links that are dofollow, and are passing Linkjuice to Google.

 You can ignore the nofollow backlinks, as Google has clearly said that they do not count those.

 Look for the backlinks with high external links.
 Most of the time, these are crappy links that you should disavow.
 However, manually check each one before taking your decision.